 We weren’t sure that this would be easy to spot, I mean what constitutes as “extra”?

-Well, if you have been doing #1 above, you will likely know what “extra” is.
+Well, if you have been doing observing your does regularly, you will likely know what "extra" is.
 It is obvious that the does wag their tails more.
-They also wag them at different times like while they were eating their milk stand treat.
+They also wag them at different times than usual.
+So, as long as you know what is typical, you should be able to easily identify what additional tail waging is.

 Often times when a doe is in heat you will notice her vulva (“lady parts” if we are being polite) will be swollen.
 By knowing what she usually looks like, it is easier to notice any swelling.